kkiarie/orchard-bot-site/data/nlu.md

 - Setup cycle?
 - how long does it take to develop the smart assistant
 - whats the development time of the smart assistant
+- how long would it take to integrate the smart assistant with my business

+## intent:request_booking
+- show me a demo